General Condition Information

 If your baby’s blood spot screening result for 3-MCC deficiency is out-of-range, your baby’s health care provider will contact you.
 Together, you will discuss next steps and follow-up plans.

-An out-of-range screening result does not mean that your baby has the condition.
+An out-of-range screening result does not mean that your baby definitely has the condition.
 It does mean that your baby needs more follow-up testing.
 An out-of-range result can mean that your baby has one of several possible conditions.
 It is important to do follow-up testing to correctly identify the condition causing your baby’s result.
 To learn more about screening results, visit the Blood Spot Screening Results page.

 Your baby may need the following tests after an out-of-range screening result: